 This list of forward-looking statements is not exclusive.
 Forward-looking statements are based only on Seaboard's current beliefs, expectations and assumptions regarding its future financial condition, results of operations, plans, objectives, performance and business.
 Seaboard undertakes no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events, changes in assumptions or otherwise, except as required by law.
 Forward-looking statements are not guarantees of future performance or results.
 They involve risks, uncertainties and assumptions.
 Actual results may differ materially from those contemplated by the forward-looking statements due to a variety of factors.
-Such factors include risks associated with international operations, including Russia's invasion of Ukraine, deterioration of economic conditions, and increasing recessionary risks, interest rate fluctuations, inflation, systemic pressures in the banking industry, including potential disruptions in credit markets, supply chain and labor market disruptions, stock price fluctuations, decentralization of operations, investments in non-consolidated affiliates, cyber-attacks and cybersecurity breaches, the food industry, health risks to animals, fluctuations in commodity prices, increases in costs of purchase, difficulties in obtaining and retaining appropriate personnel, the loss or closure of principal properties, disruptions of operations of suppliers and co-packers, ocean transportation, fluctuations in fuel costs, general risks of litigation, compliance with complex rules and regulations, including stringent environmental regulation, and specific risks relating to Seaboard's segments.
-The information contained in this report, including without limitation the information under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations," as well as the information included under the caption "Risk Factors" in Seaboard's latest annual report on Form 10-K, as supplemented in this Form 10-Q, describes these factors and identifies other important factors that could cause such differences.
+Such factors include risks associated with international operations, including Russia's invasion of the ongoing conflict between Russia and Ukraine and tensions in the Middle East, deterioration of economic conditions, and increasing recessionary risks, interest rate fluctuations, inflation, systemic pressures in the banking industry, including potential disruptions in credit markets, supply chain and labor market disruptions, stock price fluctuations, decentralization of operations, investments in non-consolidated affiliates, cyber-attacks and cybersecurity breaches, the food industry, health risks to animals, fluctuations in commodity prices, increases in costs of purchase, purchases, difficulties in obtaining and retaining appropriate personnel, the loss or closure of principal properties, disruptions of operations of suppliers and co-packers, ocean transportation, fluctuations in fuel costs, general risks of litigation, compliance with complex rules and regulations, including stringent environmental regulation and measures to address climate change, and specific risks relating to Seaboard's segments.
+The information contained in this report, including without limitation the information under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations," as well as the information included under the caption "Risk Factors" in Seaboard's latest annual report on Form 10-K as supplemented in this Form 10-Q, describes these factors and identifies other important factors that could cause such differences.
+SIGNATURES differences.